mahfuz225bd/eased-layout/README.md

   - **Restore Box Sizing**:
   - **Restore Margins**:

-This release lays the foundation for a robust, responsive, and customizable front-end framework.
+This release lays the foundation for a robust, responsive, and customizable front-end library.